MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestforproperty.md

 ### -param TargetElement

+An existing ACXTARGETELEMENT Object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request

+A pointer to a location that receives a handle to a WDFREQUEST framework request object described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
+For general information about WDF requests, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).

 ### -param Params

-TBD

-An initialized [ACX_REQUEST_PARAMETERS](/windows-hardware/drivers/ddi/acxrequest/ns-acxrequest-acx_request_parameters.md) structure that is used to store request parameter information.
+TBD - An initialized [ACX_REQUEST_PARAMETERS](/windows-hardware/drivers/ddi/acxrequest/ns-acxrequest-acx_request_parameters.md) structure that is used to store request parameter information.

-TBD

 ## -returns